Course Listing

 - Durham GTA

 Introduces students to critical perspectives that push thinking about disability beyond medical and social models.
 Focuses on connections between gender and disability.
 Explores feminist challenges to ableism.
 Other topics include bodies, race, sexuality, education, creativity, access, eugenics, intersections, and austerity.
 Prerequisite: 6.0 university credits.
-Excludes WMST 3300H, 3400H.
+Equivalent to WMST 3300H, 3400H.

 Cross-listed: GESO-3400H, PHIL-3400H